humitos/obd2lib/README.md

 **WARNING: this is a work-in-progress project.
 Use it at your OWN RISK**

-OBD-2 library to read information from cars.
+Python OBD-2 library to read information from cars using an ELM327 (or similar) as interface.

 The idea is to record as much information as the car support to create graphs and stats with that data about the car.